iglpdc/dmrg101/tutorial/playing_with_two_qbits.rst

 of vectors, which may be more familiar to you.

-The reason for that is that as in DMRG we always have to split the physical systems (say a chain of spins, or the two spins of the problems) in left and right subsystems, the notation with matrices is more suited.
+The reason for that is that as in DMRG we always have to split the physical systems (say a chain of spins, or the two spins of the problem) in left and right subsystems, the notation with matrices is more suited.
 In the dmrg101 code the rows of the matrix representing a wavefunction correspond to states of the left subsystem, and the columns correspond to